Religious Education at Morland Area C of E (VA) Primary

 Religious Education Documents

 As a Voluntary Aided school we are not required to follow the Cumbria Agreed Syllabus (see link) but we refer to the document to support our planning.
-We base our planning on the Carlisle Diocese RE Units of Work 2014-16
+We base our planning on two schemes of work - Understanding Christianity and Discovery RE.

 Children have 1 hour of Religious Education per week.
 The children also engage in daily collective worship and work in class groups to deliver family assemblies.
 In KS1 collective worship is led by the teacher and KS2 led by the teacher and children themselves.
 These sessions include traditional prayers and prayers created by the children; the use of artefacts such as candles, statues, Bibles and music and often follow a theme chosen by the children such as, ‘Thankfulness,’ ‘Forgiveness’ and ‘Love’; as well as the Church’s Liturgical Year.

 Each class is encouraged to have a relevant RE display.
 The main hall will often have displays to enhance collective worship and the Liturgical Year.

 Assessment in RE

 The RE Subject Leader has an agreed system for the assessment of RE and Class teachers using end of unit assessments.

 Pupil’s work will be assessed by the Class teacher and the great majority of pupils are expected be working at age related expectations or above.

 Progress and achievement in Religious Education is reported to parents/carers in a written report at the end of each academic year.